LegumeFederation/legfed-django-site/README.md

 # legfed-site
 Django CMS LegumeFederation.org

-Fire up the dev version on legfedorg at NCGR with:
+Fire up the dev server with:
 ```
 source env/bin/activate
 python manage.py runserver legfedorg:8000
 ```
+It can also be served by Apache HTTPD running WSGI.
+See legfedorg:/etc/httpd/conf.d/wsgi.conf for details.